 Resources and activities include faculty-student dialogues, lectures, concerts, films, poetry slams and dialogue groups that explore issues of race, class gender, sexuality, globalization, inter-ethnic relations and cultural identity, with a particular emphasis on social justice education and leadership development.

 IC programming supports the exploration of diverse heritages, political perspectives and social and cultural experiences by offering a wide range of co-curricular activities and programs throughout the academic year.
 These include:

 - Latino/a Heritage Month

-- The Sager Symposium on LGBTQ History, Politics and Culture
+- The Sager Series on LGBTQ History, Politics and Culture

 - The Jerry Wood Memorial Lecture, in collaboration with the Black Cultural Center